-Either remove a 6-inch section of a rooted stem or take the same amount from a lateral shoot near the tip.
-Make your cut ½ inch (1.27 cm.) below a leaf.
+Either remove a 6 inch (15 cm.) section of a rooted stem or take the same amount from a lateral shoot near the tip.
+Make your cut ½ inch (1 cm.) below a leaf.
 Use sharp, clean cutting tools to prevent disease from spreading and injury to the plant.

 Each cutting must have at least one leaf and be free of flowers.
 Cuttings of creeping phlox do not require a pre-treatment of rooting hormone before planting, but it may speed up the process.
 If you choose to do so, dip the cut end into the hormone and shake the excess off.
 You are now ready to plant.